OfficialCRUGG/minimustache/README.md

 minimustache does not sanitize the input.
 Thus, there's no triple-brace syntax or anything like that.
 If you need to escape HTML, you should do it yourself.

+## Size difference

+In unpacked form, with CommonJS, ESM, and TypeScript definitions, minimustache is **3.7 kB**.
+In comparison, mustache is 114 kB.

-## Benchmark
+## Performance

-On an M1 processor, minimustache is between 1.12x and 2.05x faster than mustache, depending on the template and data.
+On an M1 processor, minimustache is between **1.12x** and **2.05x** faster than mustache, depending on the template and data.

 If you wish to run the benchmark yourself, you can do so by cloning the repository, installing all dev depencies (`bun i -D`) and running `bun bench`.